phylyc/gpldiff/README.md

 ### Installation ###

-This package may be installed using `devtools`, but the documentation needs to be generated prior to installation.
+The required documentation files for this package needs to generated before this package can be installed using `devtools`.

 ```
 library(devtools)
 document()
 install()
 ```

+Note: Do not simply run devtools::install_bitbucket() as it will not generated the documentation files.

 ### Example ###